Opt for the morning tour to see the grottoes at their best, with the perfect incidence of light.

-Out of the dozens of grottos that populate Portugal’s southern coastline, there’s one that stands out, the Benagil Caves.
+Out of the dozens of grottoes that populate Portugal’s southern coastline, there’s one that stands out, the Benagil Caves.

 The easiest way to visit the Benagil cave is by boat.
 In high season, visitors will see dozens of boat tours entering and exiting this wonderful grotto on a daily basis.
 Because of the heavy traffic, passengers are only allowed to pass through the cave and take in its beauty from the boat.

 This popular grotto has transformed the quiet fishing village of Benagil into a tourist hotspot.
 The natural surroundings of the region are not designed to handle the streams of tourists, so expect narrow roads and limited parking.